We deliver Ready-to-drill Prospects

 ExploCrowd Presentation of Prospect to Client upon signing an Industry Standard NDA.

 Client Internal Assessment of Compliance with Company Strategy.

-Purchase, immediate implementation of knowledge enabling fast-tracked APA2018 Application.
+Purchase, immediate implementation of knowledge enabling fast-tracked APA Application.

 Well Expertise can assist in conceptual well design, project risk assessment and environmental screening to further assess feasibility.